WTWC-TV

 WTWC-TV (channel 40) is a television station in Tallahassee, Florida, United States, affiliated with NBC and Fox.
-Owned by Sinclair Broadcast Group, the station maintains studios on Deerlake South in unincorporated Leon County, Florida, northwest of Bradfordville (with a Tallahassee postal address), and its transmitter is located in unincorporated Thomas County, Georgia, southeast of Metcalfe, along the Florida state line.
+It is owned by Sinclair Broadcast Group alongside CW Plus affiliate WTLF (channel 24) and operated with Bainbridge, Georgia–licensed Heroes & Icons affiliate WTLH (channel 49).
+The three stations share studios on Deerlake South in unincorporated Leon County, Florida, northwest of Bradfordville (with a Tallahassee postal address), and transmitter facilities in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.

-Sinclair also provides some engineering functions for Bainbridge, Georgia–licensed Heroes & Icons outlet WTLH, channel 49 (owned by New Age Media) and CW affiliate WTLF, channel 24 (owned by MPS Media and operated by New Age Media under a local marketing agreement (LMA)) and programs the latter station.
-Master control and some internal operations for WTLH and WTLF are based at WTWC-TV's studios.

 WTWC-TV was the third commercial television station built in Tallahassee, debuting in April 1983.
 Technical and financial battles dominated its first 13 years on air, including a malfunction with the station's tower that contributed to a four-year-long bankruptcy proceeding in the 1990s.
 It has made two attempts at producing local newscasts, neither of which lasted more than a few years.
 It has not produced any longform newscasts at all since 2000.
 In 2015, the Fox affiliation moved from WTLH to a subchannel of WTWC-TV, still called "Fox 49".
-The Fox subchannel has newscasts produced by the region's CBS affiliate, WCTV.
+The Fox subchannel had newscasts produced by the region's CBS affiliate, WCTV, until they were discontinued in early 2026.